 The Kinsella route is you do not attend interviews requested by HMRC.

 Any interviews you attend with HMRC are for HMRC’s benefit – not your benefit – remember that.
 If you’re going to attend a creditor’s meeting, do come and see us for advice prior to attending that meeting.

 HMRC usually send representatives to the creditor’s meeting and at that meeting they are allowed to question the director and the amazing thing is, most of the time that evidence is used to support their application for the director to be personally liable under Section 61 of VATA 1994, and is usually successful.

-Many times we’ve had directors who have little or no relationship with the mother company who are summonsed to go in front of the First Tier Tax Tribunal and they give evidence saying I’m nothing to do with it, my name is only used, I’m there as status – whatever – and the Judge usually, and quite frankly when I say usually in most cases, says:
+Many times we’ve had directors who have little or no relationship with the mother company who are summonsed to go in front of the Tribunal and they give evidence saying I’m nothing to do with it, my name is only used, I’m there as status – whatever – and the Judge usually, and quite frankly when I say usually in most cases, says:

 “Well I hear what you say and I sympathise with you, but as a director of a company you should have known what was going on and I’m afraid that I can’t accept your explanation as being not liable” and awards the penalty which can be hundreds of thousands of pounds against the director.

 So don’t be caught out.
 This is really where directors are sometimes not properly advised as to what their personal liabilities could be, especially under the VATA 1994.